GLPC AND CORPS SIGN ASSUMPTION OF MAINTENANCE AGREEMENT

 About Danos – Founded in 1947, Danos is a family-owned and managed oilfield service provider.
 A trusted industry partner, Danos offers the most responsive end-to-end integrated service solutions — safe, on time and on budget.
 Danos achieves world-class safety results and customer loyalty due to a values-based approach and an unyielding commitment to employee engagement and training.
 Learn more at Danos.com.

-LOCKPORT, La., Bollinger Shipyards has delivered the USCGC JOSEPH GERCZAK, the 26th Fast Response Cutter (FRC) to the U.S. Coast Guard.
-The Coast Guard took delivery on the 9th of November 2017 in Key West, Florida.
-The vessel’s commissioning is scheduled for March 9, 2018 in Honolulu, HI.
+LOCKPORT, La., Bollinger Shipyards has delivered the USCGC RICHARD SNYDER, the 27th Fast Response Cutter (FRC) to the U.S. Coast Guard.
+The Coast Guard took delivery on the 8th of February, 2018 in Key West, Florida.
+The vessel’s commissioning is scheduled for April, 2018 in Atlantic Beach, NC.

-The 154 foot patrol craft USCGC JOSEPH GERZACK is the 26th vessel in the Coast Guard’s Sentinel-class FRC program.
+The 154 foot patrol craft USCGC RICHARD SNYDER is the 27th vessel in the Coast Guard’s Sentinel-class FRC program.
 The FRC has been described as an operational “game changer,” by senior Coast Guard officials.
 To build the FRC, Bollinger used a proven, in-service parent craft design based on the Damen Stan Patrol Boat 4708.
 It has a flank speed of 28 knots, state of the art command, control, communications and computer technology, and a stern launch system for the vessel’s 26 foot cutter boat.

 Bollinger Shipyards LLC (www.bollingershipyards.com) is a leading designer and builder of fast military patrol boats, ocean-going double hull barges, offshore oil field support vessels, tug boats, rigs, liftboats, inland waterways push boats, barges, and other steel and aluminum products from its new construction shipyards.
 Bollinger has 10 shipyards and all are strategically located throughout Louisiana with direct access to the Gulf of Mexico, Mississippi River and the Intracoastal Waterway.
 Bollinger is the largest vessel repair company in the Gulf of Mexico region.